MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Microsoft.Graph.Beta.Search.md

 Create new navigation property to operations for external

 ### [New-MgBetaExternalIndustryDataConnector](New-MgBetaExternalIndustryDataConnector.md)
-Create a new industryDataConnector object.
+Create a new azureDataLakeConnector object.

 ### [New-MgBetaExternalIndustryDataInboundFlow](New-MgBetaExternalIndustryDataInboundFlow.md)
 Create a new inboundFlow object.